quarto-dev/quarto-cli/README.md

 3. Cross references for figures, tables, equations, sections, listings, proofs, and more.
 4. Sophisticated layout for panels of figures, tables, and other content.

-Quarto is currently in pre-alpha development, so not generally recommended for everyday use!
+Quarto is currently in alpha development, so not generally recommended for everyday use!
 Documentation on using Quarto will be available soon.

 ## Installation